Humanoid-Robots-as-Edu-Assistants/.github/profile/README.md

 <br>

 [Evolution Game](https://github.com/Humanoid-Robots-as-Edu-Assistants/evolution_game)
 > An exercise to loosen up the lesson.
 The students spread out in the room and play rock, paper, scissors against each other to rise in rank.
-If you want, you can play against Nao.
+If you want, you can play against NAO.
 <br>

 [Planning Poker](https://github.com/Humanoid-Robots-as-Edu-Assistants/Planning_Poker)
 > Planning Poker is an agile method for estimating the time required for specific parts of the project.
-Nao briefly explains to the participants how planning poker works and then runs them through a test scenario.
+NAO briefly explains to the participants how planning poker works and then runs them through a test scenario.
 <br>

 [Daily Scrum](https://github.com/Humanoid-Robots-as-Edu-Assistants/daily_scrum)
-> ...
+> In the scenario "daily scrum - Nao as scrum master", NAO explains to the participants how a daily scrum works and what needs to be considered at such a meeting.
+Then the group goes through a Daily Scrum meeting together with NAO.
 <br>

 ### :scroll: Publications